Some irresponsible nations with hegemonic tendencies twisting definition of UNCLOS: Rajnath Singh | Law-Order

 It is a matter of concern that UNCLOS is being repeatedly weakened by arbitrary interpretation of its definition by some nations, Singh said, after commissioning of Indian Navy's destroyer Visakhapatnam here.

+As a responsible maritime stakeholder, India supports consensus-based principles and a peaceful, open, rules-based stable maritime order, Singh said.
+India envisages Indo-Pacific having freedom of navigation, free trade, and universal values where all stakeholders' interests are protected, he said.

-''Some irresponsible nations, with their narrow partisan interests, hegemonic tendencies are coming with wrong definitions of international laws,'' Singh said.
+''Some irresponsible nations, with their narrow partisan interests, hegemonic tendencies are coming with wrong definitions of international laws,'' Singh said without naming China.

+China has been militarizing islands in South China, a move that has attracted global criticism.
+The area has overlapping claims of several East and Southeast Asian nations.

+In 2016, an international tribunal rejected China's argument that it enjoys historic rights over most of the South China Sea -- a region known to be rich in hydrocarbons and also hosting an important Sea Lane of Communication.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)